GovTechSG/apex-cloud-docs/docs/faq/my-customized-headers-are-missing.md

-# (API Manager Portal) I noticed that my customized headers are missing after calling APEX Cloud
+# I noticed that my customized headers are missing after calling APEX Cloud

 API calls to APEX Cloud must conform to the regular expression `[-A-Za-z0-9]+` for any HTTP header names.
 HTTP Headers with names that do not conform to the expression `[-A-Za-z0-9]+` will be considered as invalid HTTP headers and will be dropped, in accordance to IM8 Cloud Security Section Para 1.7 S6.